Newish0/CSC130Proj2/readme.md

 ## Not so special features
 1. **All tags are clickable:** if an item looks like a tag or glow on hover like a link, then it is probably clickable.
 2. **A good looking filtering input form:** many hours were directed at styling the filter form (on the anime/manga search pages).
 Please take a look.
+3. **Jikan4 Class (API Wrapper)** Wrote a wrapper for Jikan API
+    - Caches API responses for a short amount of time to greatly improve performance
+    - Added expiration to data cached in local or session storage (to ensure cached data is up to date)

 ## Fetch and $.get
 Since a pure JavaScript wrapper was written for Jikan V4 API, all API calls uses *fetch* instead of *\$.get/ajax*.